toolbuilder/rollup-plugin-create-pack-file/README.md

 export default {
   input: 'entry-point.js',
   output: {
-    // You can use `file` instead, the plugin will use path.dirname to get the directory path
+    // By default the plugin will use output.dir or dirname(output.file) for the output directory
-    dir: 'where/the/pack/file/should/go'
+    file: 'somewhere/es/entry-point.js'
     format: 'es'
   },
   plugins: [
-    createPackFile() // typically, you won't need any options ]
+    createPackFile({
+      // if you want the packfile in another place than dirname(output.file) or output.dir,
+      // specify that directory here.
+      outputDir: 'somewhere'
+    })
+  ]
 }
 ```